Michael Adrian Richards: Career

 He became a Fellow of the Royal College of Physicians (FRCP) in 1993, Fellow of the Royal College of Radiologists (FRCR) in 2000, and Fellow of the Faculty of Public Health (FFPHM, now FFPH) in 2002.
 He has been a trustee of the Science Museum in London and Marie Curie Cancer Care.

-When interviewed about inspecting hospitals by The Independent in January 2014 he said "We have seen variation.
+When interviewed about inspecting hospitals by The Independent in January 2014, he said "We have seen variation.
 There is variation between the best hospitals we’ve seen and the ones that are struggling… What is interesting is that within an individual hospital there is variation.
 The maternity service might be very good but the A&E service might require improvement."

 In January 2017 he announced that he intended to retire from his role as Chief Inspector of Hospitals in the summer.
+In April 2022 he took up the role of chair of the UK National Screening Committee.

 Awards and honours

-He received his CBE in 2001 and his knighthood in 2010.
+He received his CBE in the 2001 New Year Honours for services to cancer and palliative medicine, and his knighthood in 2010.
 In 2014 he received a Cancer Research UK Lifetime Achievement Award.